danwing/settle-charter/charter.md

 guidance to obtain a secure context with servers operating within a local network.

-If the primary goal can only be achieved through protocol extensions or modifications, the SETTLE WG will coordinate with relevant IETF WGs for those protocol changes.
+Protocol changes or extensions remain the responsibility of their relevant IETF WGs.
 Likewise, the SETTLE WG will actively seek for review by relevant WGs if specific protocol profiling is needed to meet the WG's primary goal.

 In order to increase deployability for key services within local networks, the SETTLE WG might consider assessing the applicability of the guidance for a few services.